SioKCronin/swarmopt/README.md

 ![particles](https://github.com/SioKCronin/PSO-baselines/blob/master/common/media/particles.png)

-# PSO baselines
+# Swarm Intelligence Algorithms

-High quality implementations of Particle Swarm Optimization (PSO) algorithms in Python, organized by application.
+High quality implementations of Swarm Intelligence (SI) algorithms in Python, starting with some examples from the family of Particle Swarm Optimization (PSO) algorithms in Python.
+Algorithms are rganized by application, and efforts are made to include code to replicate code from originating papers.

-Particle Swarm Optimization algorithms allow us to search a solutions landscape in any context where we want to balance exploration with exploitation with respect to a cost functions (or functions, in the multi-objective cases).
-This family of problem solving was launched by Eberhart and Kennedy in their original paper on PSOs in 1995, and the intervening years have seen many variations springing forth from the central idea of distributing search of optima across multiple agents.
+SI algorithms allow us to search a solutions landscape in any context where we want to balance exploration with exploitation with respect to a cost functions (or functions, in the multi-objective cases).
+The PSO metahueristic family was launched by Eberhart and Kennedy in their original paper on PSOs in 1995, and the intervening years have seen many variations springing forth from the central idea of distributing search of optima across multiple agents.

-This project is motivated by a desire to support the advance of PSO algorithm design, while at the same time encouraging open science best practices of sharing code alongside publications.
+This project is motivated by a desire to support the advance of SI algorithm design and industry application.
+Collaborators are warmly welcomed!

 ## Algorithms
 ### Single Objective